Synva

 Mr. Gupta, is a 68 yrs old man, enjoying his retired life.
 He prefers staying at home and watching TV.
 He occasionally interacts with people and is more of an introvert.
 He has Moderate to Severe Hearing Loss (~60dB).

-RIC or BTE models.
+Best Fit: RIC or BTE models.
 A Hearing Aid with programmable features to provide powerful amplification and clarity for TV or speech.

 The styletto IX hearing aid is a great fit for people having dynamic lifestyle.